melosomelo/dotfiles/README.md

 and creates a new sudo user named `mateus`, while `setup.sh` installs and configures the relevant pieces of software.

+Before installing, make sure that you're connected to the Internet, that you have a disk attached that you to partition and that you know its path on the installation image filesystem.

-To perform the installation, execute the following command:
+To actually perform the installation, execute the following command:

 ```
 curl https://raw.githubusercontent.com/melosomelo/dotfiles/main/install.sh > install.sh && chmod +x ./install.sh && ./install.sh